abhinawa/stopwatch/readme.md

-this is a stopwatch using HTML,CSS,JAVASCRIPT
+This is a stopwatch using HTML,CSS,JAVASCRIPT.